csgillespie/efficientR/main.md

 Random access memory (RAM) is a type of computer memory that can be accessed randomly: any byte of memory can be accessed without touching the preceding bytes.
 RAM is found in computers, phones, tablets and even printers.
 The amount of RAM R has access to is incredibly important.
 Since R loads objects into RAM, the amount of RAM you have available can limit the size of data set you can analyse.

 Even if the original data set is relatively small, your analysis can generate large objects.
 For example, suppose we want to perform standard cluster analysis.
-The built-in data set `USAarrests`, is a data frame with $50$ rows and $4$ columns.
+The built-in data set `USArrests`, is a data frame with $50$ rows and $4$ columns.
 Each row corresponds to a state in the USA

 ```r